Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Slab Jig Using Linear Rails

-They say you don’t build a house the way you want it until your third one.
-And, after two bench configurations in my home woodworking shop I am looking to perfect the benches on the third try.
+They say you don’t build a house the way you want until your third one.
+And after two bench configurations in my home woodworking shop, I am looking to perfect the benches on the third try.

 But, while I have a 22″ wide belt Jet sander, the sheer mass of a 24 x 72 x 3.5″ top couldn’t be lifted.

-So after a lot of research, some engineering considerations and budgeting my final design ended up consisting of:
+So after a lot of research, some engineering considerations, and budgeting, my final design ended up consisting of the following:

 • Woodhaven Sled with 51-inch rails (for up to 32-inch wide stock)

-• Linear rails that were 2000mm (or just over 6-feet).
+• Linear rails that were 2000mm (or just over 6 feet).
 These were hard to buy, and I ended up going with this 2000mm set and they were straight with decent quality.
-Worth noting, these rails come with in a variety of lengths to let you make a small or large jig.
+Worth noting, these rails come in various lengths to let you make a small or large jig.

 • Specialty metric screws (M6x20) for connecting the slab jig to the linear rail plates.